Discordante/Discordante/README.md

-### Hello everyone 👋, my name is Diego and I'm currently in the process of learning all kinds of tools and languages related to web development and programming to become a full-stack developer.
+### Hello everyone 👋, my name is Diego and I'm currently in the process of learning all kinds of tools and languages related to web development and programming to become a full-stack web developer.

 #### Languages and Tools: